 Blogs open you to criticism.
 There is no idea that cannot be challenged and all too often not in an intelligent, considerate way.
 I admit to sometimes trying to be provocative and also realize my range of interests do not exactly coincide with most people, making us all unique.
 I occasionally do change my mind and frequently modify my thinking.
 As a salesman I recognize it is almost impossible to get someone to "change" their mind, but sometimes they will modify their opinion with some new information.

 One questions who, what, where, how and why?
 Why did I select a movie or a book?
 Was it totally random?
-Some of my blogs are a spur of the moment--something big (in my mind) has occurred and I realize facts are still emerging, but I want to record how I feel with existing facts. don't feel too far off years afterwards, but do admit that more analysis takes time
+Some of my blogs are a spur of the moment--something big (in my mind) has occurred and I realize facts are still emerging, but I want to record how I feel with existing facts.
+I don't feel I have been too far off years afterwards, but do admit that more analysis takes time

 My posts are popular enough that the odd comments happen, but not popular enough that they attract trolls.
 Pretty well all positive and appreciative.
 I read other blogs, often political and encounter toxic comments.
 Too many are inflammatory, bigoted, ignorant, etc. It is ok to gain some understanding of an opposing viewpoint, but many complainers show little respect for bloggers who have the courage to articulate views and make themselves a target.
 Constructive comments are always welcome.